Home - Bookapy Book Preview

 “Thank you,” he nodded and headed over to a corner from where he could observe.

-Darras had to admit the mead was a fine drink and well worth a copper, though the meal itself wasn’t a patch on the one he’d received in Trecor; not that it was bad, just not as tasty or filling.
-Still, it did enable him to scan the interior of the inn and look for anomalies, picking out several unsavoury types, though no one of any real danger to himself.
+Darras had to admit the mead was a fine drink and well worth a copper, though the meal itself wasn’t a patch on the one he’d received in Trecor; not that it was terrible, just not as tasty or filling.
+Still, it enabled him to scan the inn's interior and look for anomalies, picking out several unsavoury types, though no one of any real danger to himself.
 Darras still felt it as an almost crawling of his skin when his target did enter from a side doorway.
-Connie herself was a comely young lady, if slightly overweight, though this, if anything, added to her charm.
-What revealed her to him though was a translucent outer skin that flowed around her like a dark mist.
+Connie herself was a comely young lady, if slightly overweight, though this if anything, added to her charm.
+What revealed her to him, though, was a translucent outer skin that flowed around her like a dark mist.

 ‘So that’s a shadow,’ Darras thought, hearing nothing from Erren and assuming she was keeping her distance so as not to alert Connie.